Context and Objectives

-The Caribbean Regional Air Transport Connectivity Project (CATCOP) is a Series of Project (SOP) financed by the International Development Association (IDA) which aims to support the extensive and long-running regional agenda for improving overall air transport connectivity and resilience.
-CATCOP is currently under preparation in three countries (Haiti, Dominica, St. Lucia) and is considering the participation of two additional countries (Saint Vincent and the Grenadines and Grenada) to support country-specific critical investments and technical assistance related to airport infrastructure, safety, and resilience.
-The investments are expected to generate significant cross-boundary benefits and network effects through a uniform approach to improve air transport connectivity and resilience.
+The Caribbean Regional Air Transport Connectivity Project (CATCOP) is a series of World Bank projects financed by the International Development Association (IDA) which aims to support the extensive and long-running regional agenda for improving overall air transport connectivity and resilience.
+These investments are expected to generate significant cross-boundary benefits and network effects through a uniform approach to improve air transport connectivity and resilience.

-The Technical Assistance to the Caribbean Regional Air Transport Resilience Project aims to enhance the resilience of air transport across the region.
-The Project will complement CATCOP’s existing framework and planned activities by promoting introduction of resilience-building measures into the selected countries’ air transport regulation and policies.
+The Technical Assistance to the Caribbean Regional Air Transport Resilience Project enhances the resilience of air transport across the region.
+The Project complements CATCOP’s existing framework and planned activities by promoting introduction of resilience-building measures into the selected countries’ air transport regulation and policies.

 - Gap analysis in air transport resilience.